jonnonz1/nz-statute-book/acts/public/2002/local-government-rating-act-2002.md

 Land vested in the Crown or a local authority that is formed and used for a road, limited access road, access way, or service lane.

 ### 18
-Land vested in and occupied by the Crown, or by any airport authority, that is— (a) within the operational area of an aerodrome; and (b) used solely or principally—
+Land vested in and occupied by the Crown, or by any airport authority or airport operator, that is— (a) within the operational area of an aerodrome; and (b) used solely or principally—
   (i) for the landing, departure, or movement of aircraft; or